mahrusferdous/e-commerce_UI/README.md

 -   The customer add page has a form that allows the user to add a new customer to the list
 -   The customer edit page allows the user to edit the customer details
 -   The customer delete page allows the user to delete the customer from the list

+## Product Catalog Page

+## Installation

+1. Clone the repository
+2. Run `npm install` to install the dependencies for the UI
+3. Run `npm start` to start the UI
+4. Run the API server by flask run command